Claiming for animal damage

 Is your car insured against animal damage?

-From pet cats sneaking out and wandering the streets to deer gallivanting around country lanes, it’s no surprise that hitting an animal with your car can be a real concern for some drivers.
-In fact, there are up to 74,000 deer-related car accidents a year.
+From pet cats wandering the streets to deer crossing country lanes, the risk of hitting an animal is a daily concern for drivers.

 Animal damage